othiagocorreia/blog-engine/README.md

 * [Technologies](https://github.com/thiagodk0/blog-engine#-technologies)

 # 🎯 Objective
 This project was made for me to learn about how Sequelize and NodeJS can work together and can apply the MVC architecture in my first API project.
-The API must be able to do all the CRUD methods with users and let them make the same with their posts
+The API must be able to add users and let them make posts

 # 📦 Packages
 To run this project, you will need the following packages: